ThatKalle/ClassicAutoSayge/README.md

 ## Configuration

+ * `/ClassicAutoSayge` or `/cas` -- Options panel

-You can change the answers you want to be picked by changing the values `firstOption` and `secondOption` in `ClassicAutoSayge.lua` to your desired answers.
+You can change the answers you want to be picked by changing the values for `firstOption` and `secondOption` to your desired answers.

 | Fortune | firstOption  | secondOption |
 | ------------- | ------------- | ------------- |